Skip to main content

 WHO WE ARE

-NIST CTL’s Wireless Networks Division works with industry to develop, deploy, and promote emerging technologies and standards that will dramatically improve the operation and use of wireless networks.
+NIST CTL’s Wireless Networks Division works with industry to develop, deploy, and promote emerging technologies and standards that will dramatically improve the operation, resilience, and use of wireless networks.
 Our team, based at NIST’s main campus in Gaithersburg, Md., specializes in communications networks and protocols.
-We perform both theoretical and empirical research to develop simulation models, experimental testbeds, and proof-of-concept prototypes that we use to evaluate new technologies and to refine existing standard specifications for wireless networks and systems.
+We perform both theoretical and empirical research to develop simulation models, experimental testbeds, and proof-of-concept prototypes that we use to evaluate new technologies and refine existing standard specifications for wireless networks and systems.

 Drone Networks